neonwatty/bleep_that_sht/README.md

 All processing is performed locally - see the streamlit app (setup below) and detailed walkthrough notebook (see `beep_that_sht_walkthrough.ipynb`) to play / see nitty gritty details.

-An example - below is a short clip.
-We can bleep out any word(s) we want - like "treats", "ice cream", "chocolate".
+An example - below is a short clip.  (make sure to turn on audio - its off by default)

 https://github.com/neonwatty/bleep_that_sht/assets/16326421/690032c5-6a42-442a-b208-fac6c6bd8458

-Now the auto-bleeped version:
+Now the same clip with the word "treats" bleeped out.

 https://github.com/neonwatty/bleep_that_sht/assets/16326421/725a4b86-0a04-49ea-a2cf-df9d7657d79d